Value of Information in Feedback Control: Global Optimality: Introduction

-On the contrary to the above vein of research, several works have investigated optimal event-triggered estimation subject to fixed triggering policies~\cite{sijs2012, wu2013, he2018, han2015}.
-The main challenge in these works is to find a procedure for dealing with the signaling effect.
-To that end, Sijs and Lazar \cite{sijs2012} used a sum of Gaussian approximation, and developed an estimator that has an asymptotically bounded estimation error covariance subject to a fixed deterministic triggering policy.
-Wu~\emph{et~al.}~\cite{wu2013} also used a Gaussian approximation to find a suboptimal estimator subject to a fixed deterministic threshold triggering policy.
-Lidong~\emph{et~al.}~\cite{he2018} took one step further, and adopted the generalized closed skew normal distribution to characterize the optimal estimator subject to a similar triggering policy.
-Moreover, Han~\emph{et~al.}~\cite{han2015} derived the optimal estimator subject to a fixed stochastic triggering policy that preserves Gaussianity.
+Aside from the above line of research, several works have investigated optimal event-triggered estimation when the triggering policy is fixed~\cite{sijs2012, wu2013, he2018, han2015}.
+The main challenge in these works is to find a procedure for dealing with a signaling effect, which can cause a nonlinearity in the structure of the optimal estimator.
+To that end, Sijs and Lazar \cite{sijs2012} used a sum of Gaussian approximation, and developed an estimator that has an asymptotically bounded estimation error covariance for a Gauss--Markov process subject to a fixed deterministic triggering policy.
+Wu~\emph{et~al.}~\cite{wu2013} used a Gaussian approximation, and found a suboptimal estimator for a Gauss--Markov process subject to a fixed deterministic threshold triggering policy.
+He~\emph{et~al.}~\cite{he2018} took one step further, and adopted the generalized closed skew normal distribution to characterize the optimal estimator for a Gauss--Markov process subject to a similar triggering policy.
+Han~\emph{et~al.}~\cite{han2015} also took advantage of a fixed stochastic triggering policy that preserves the Gaussianity of the conditional distribution, and obtained the optimal estimator for a Gauss--Markov process.

-There has also been previous research on the characterization of the optimal control policy in the rate-regulation trade-off~\cite{ramesh2013, molin2013, demirel2018}.
-This problem is more complicated than the estimation counterpart because a separation between estimation and control may not hold a priori.
-In fact, Ramesh~\emph{et~al.}~\cite{ramesh2013} studied dual effect in optimal event-triggered control, and proved that the dual effect in general exists in such a problem.
-Molin and Hirche~\cite{molin2013} investigated optimal event-triggered control, and showed that the optimal control policy is certainty equivalent if any triggering policy is reparametrizable in terms of primitive random variables.
-Furthermore, Demirel~\emph{et~al.}~\cite{demirel2018} addressed optimal event-triggered control by adopting a stochastic triggering policy independent of the control policy, and proved that the optimal control policy is certainty equivalent.
+Furthermore, several works have investigated optimal event-triggered control when the triggering policy is fixed~\cite{ramesh2013, molin2013, demirel2018}.
+Note that this problem is more complicated than the estimation counterpart because of a dual effect, which can lead to a coupling between estimation and control.
+In this context, Molin and Hirche~\cite{molin2013} studied the optimal event-triggered control of a Gauss--Markov process, and showed that the optimal control policy is certainty equivalent when the triggering policy is reparametrizable in terms of primitive random variables.
+Ramesh~\emph{et~al.}~\cite{ramesh2013} studied the dual effect in the optimal event-triggered control of a Gauss--Markov process, and proved that the dual effect in general exists.
+They also proved that the certainty equivalence principle holds if and only if the triggering policy is independent of the control policy.
+Later, Demirel~\emph{et~al.}~\cite{demirel2018} addressed the optimal event-triggered control of a Gauss--Markov process by adopting a stochastic triggering policy that preserves the Gaussianity of the conditional distribution, and showed that the optimal control policy remains certainty equivalent.